dlx-designlab/echo_ride/README.md

-How to run server:

-cd ripple-backend
-npm i
-node server.js
-How to run client:

-update file ripple-client/src/ip.js to include the local ip cd ripple-client npm i npm start

-# Ripple App
+# Echo Ride App

-An interactive app for voting while using public transportation.
+An experimental interactive app for passenger reports while using public transportation.

 ## Table of Contents